liadomide/EduPack/README.md

 ## Help us make it better

 Please tell us how we can improve EduPack.
-If you have a specific comments or found a bug, please use GitHub Issues or fork this repo and send a pull request with your improvements.
+If you have specific comments or found a bug, please use GitHub Issues or fork this repo and send a pull request with your improvements.